supermdat/Chicago_El_Divvy/README.md

 # Chicago_El_Divvy
-Analyses of ridership of both the Chicago El (subway) and Divvy (bike share)
+Analyses of ridership of both the Chicago El (subway) and Divvy (bike share).

+Test line from RStudio.